 Secondary glazing is a great alternative to having new casement windows made, its energy efficient, cost-effective and even allows you to keep your original casement windows, which means its better for the environment too.
 Secondary glazing is also a popular alternative for listed buildings or properties as it doesn’t affect the external apprentice of your casement windows.

-Noise can be a big problem, especially if you live near railway lines, by busy roads, or next to a prime spot for seagull mating!
+Noise can be a big problem for old casement windows, especially if you live near railway lines, by busy roads, or next to a prime spot for seagull mating!
 Again, secondary glazing is perfect for sound proofing, it provides a large cavity space and will create a more effective noise reduction solution than acoustic glass, or double glazing.
-Sarah Beeny has some top tips from her recent programme, Double Your House for Half the Money.
+Sarah Beeny had some top tips from her programme, Double Your House for Half the Money.

 How does it work

-Secondary glazing involves the installation of new, fully independent secondary window frames that are fitted inside the room of the existing sash window(s).
+Secondary glazing involves the installation of new, fully independent secondary window frames that are fitted inside the room of the existing casement window(s).

 There are a number secondary glazing options we can offer which include:

 - Lift out secondary glazing – this is the most cost-effective option, and is best suited to rooms or properties where you don’t need to open your casement windows very often